katieloesch/hunting-buddy/README.md

 #### 2. Set Up Environment Variables

 - The application requires a `.env` file in the root directory to function correctly.

-This file contains essential environment variables, such as the MongoDB connection string and JWT secret keys, without which the application will not connect to the database or perform critical functions.
+  - This file contains essential environment variables used for database connections, authentication, and image uploads.

   **Required Environment Variables:**